-„This year’s Working Conference is a little different comparing to others, because every single delegate who who was registered actually came to the conference“, said Jon Barrick, SAFE President in the opening of the most important SAFE annual event.
+„This year’s Working Conference was a little different compared to others, because every single delegate who registered actually came to the conference“, said Jon Barrick, SAFE President in his opening remarks of the most important SAFE annual event.

 More than 80 delegates from over 30 European countries gathered in Porto, Portugal for this year’s conference and General Assembly.

-The Working Conference agenda covered important topics in range from SAFE’s advocacy work and workshops about growing a stroke support organisation to vitally important day-to-day topics such as stroke and intimacy, fatigue after stroke and travelling if you are a stroke survivor.
+The Working Conference agenda covered important topics ranging from SAFE’s advocacy work and workshops about growing a stroke support organisation, to vitally important day-to-day topics such as stroke and intimacy, fatigue after stroke and travelling if you are a stroke survivor.

-On the first day of the Working Conference the SAFE’s most important project in 2019 was presented.
-The Economic Impact of Stoke in Europe Report, a pivotal piece of research into health economics of stroke in Europe was presented by Ramon Luengo Fernandes, research lead on behalf of the University of Oxford and Gary Randall, SAFE’s Research Manager and volunteer.
+On the first day of the Working Conference SAFE’s most important project in 2019 was presented – The Economic Impact of Stroke in Europe Report.This pivotal piece of research into the health economics of stroke in Europe was presented by Ramon Luengo Fernandes, research lead on behalf of the University of Oxford and Gary Randall, SAFE’s Research Manager and volunteer.